HarrisonRS23/SimpleRagSystem/README.md

 # Local Chatbot Web App

 A simple local web application that integrates a Python chatbot script with a Flask backend and a minimal HTML/JavaScript frontend.
 The app runs locally in your browser and allows you to interact with a chatbot.

+The Context is a simple 150 line document about cats.
+The Chatbot will use this as the context for the chat queries.
+Questions not about cats or information not included may result in unexpected responses.

 ---